-It's time for these fertility myths to expire, because they prevent good and well-intentioned people from seeking the help they need.
+It's time for these myths about conception to expire, because they prevent good and well-intentioned people from seeking the fertility help they need.

 We live in an era where age is increasingly becoming just a number.
 Seventy-year-olds run marathons.
 Sixty-year-olds look like forty-year-olds once did.
 Age doesn't have to limit your life.
 But it can limit your fertility.
 Good health will not prevent women from running out of eggs, sperm from accruing mutations, or menopause from beginning.
 This is a natural part of being human.
 We understand that it takes longer and longer to establish the sort of successful life most people want before having a baby, but the hard truth is that you need to consider your age when making family planning decisions.